chapiniwei50/yeet-a-mole/README.md

 # **🧪 Tutorial Rooms**

 Before entering the main level, players complete **four guided tutorial rooms** designed to gradually introduce core mechanics in a controlled environment.
 Each room focuses on a single concept to build confidence and muscle memory in VR.
+Players must complete each room’s objective before progressing

 * **Room 1 – Bat & Regular Moles**
   Learn to identify and **whack regular moles** using the Bat to create normal mole-balls.